AleksandarPredic/manage-grades/README.md

 * Run gulp -- for dev environment only
 * Edit .htaccess RewriteBase -- if needed
 * Copy and rename .env.example to .env and edit data
+* Import Database.
+It is located in the project root
 * Run web app

 ## Licence